mapsforge/mapsforge/docs/Rendertheme.md

 ## Map Integration

-When a V4 rendertheme is parsed, the style menu definitons are parsed and a callback is made into the application giving it access to the stylemenu definitions.
+When a V4 rendertheme is parsed, the style menu definitions are parsed and a callback is made into the application giving it access to the stylemenu definitions.

 On Android, the stylemenus can thus be converted into standard Android settings, providing a seamless integration of the rendertheme definitions that do not require changes every time the rendertheme changes.
 There is an example on how to do this in the Samples app, see the Settings.java file.